-The Student Org Graduate Assistant makes the final decision regarding the registration and recognition of a Student Org in accordance with these guidelines and may grant certain exceptions or make additional necessities on a case-by-case basis.
-SEAL is the University department that oversees all Student Org operations, programs, and travel, but is not responsible for RSOs' actions.
+The Student Org Director makes the final decision regarding the registration and recognition of a Student Org in accordance with these guidelines and may grant certain exceptions or make additional necessities on a case-by-case basis.
+SEAL is the University department that oversees all Student Org operations, programs, and travel for Student Orgs when utilizing SOF Grant funding, but is not responsible for RSOs' actions.